Enlil50/my_qmk/README.md

 * ### PS/2 Driver Trackpoint

 The host needs pull-up resistors on PS/2 DATA and CLK lines.
 The built-in pullup resistors from the host 4k to 100k are acceptable.
-So I need to add those pull-up resistors (didn't do it), or apply the following patch
+So I need to add those pull-up resistors (didn't do it), or apply the following patch:

 Add in line 150 of:
 ```